sav-che/TL-2/Authors/Bloomfield, Rev. Edwin Newson {std. Bloomfield}.md

-> [!cite] BHL link: this entry starts at [page 223](https://www.biodiversitylibrary.org/item/103859#page/233/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 223](https://www.biodiversitylibrary.org/page/33265420) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Bloomfield, Rev. Edwin Newson (1827-1914), British rector, botanist and entomologist born at Great Glenham, Suffolk, studied at the University of Cambridge, B.A.
 Cantab.
-1850, rector at Guestling from 1862, worked on the botany of Suffolk, died at Guestling, Sussex. (*Bloomfield*).
+1850, rector at Guestling from 1862, worked on the botany of Suffolk, died at Guestling, Sussex.
+**Abbreviated name**: *Bloomfield*

 #### Herbarium and types